waikato-llm/llm-dataset-converter/plugins/split.md

 # split

 * domain(s): any
-* accepts: PairData, PretrainData, TranslationData
+* accepts: ldc.supervised.pairs.PairData, ldc.pretrain.PretrainData, ldc.translation.TranslationData
-* generates: PairData, PretrainData, TranslationData
+* generates: ldc.supervised.pairs.PairData, ldc.pretrain.PretrainData, ldc.translation.TranslationData

 Splits the incoming records into the specified split ratios by setting the split meta-data value.
 Also stores the split names in the current session.